AlibabaCloudDocs/cas/intl.en-US/Install Certificates/Install to server/Install an SSL certificate on an NGINX or Tengine server.md

     3. Find the HTTP settings that are enclosed in `http{}` in the configuration file.
 Then, add the following server configurations or modify the existing server configurations based on the comments:

-        The following code is only for reference.
+        The following code is for reference only.
 You must replace the variables with actual values.

         -   `yourdomain.com`: Replace it with the domain name that is bound to your certificate.